bitcraze/bitcraze-website/src/development/contribute/repo-doc-guidelines.md

 descriptions.
 Read the [ditaa documentation](http://ditaa.sourceforge.net/#usage) for a description of the supported features.

 The ditaa markup must be enclosed in liquid tags.
-The alt text is required since the diagram is rendered as an image, it is used as support for diabled readers, search engines and other tools.
+The alt text is required since the diagram is rendered as an image, it is used as support for disabled readers, search engines and other tools.
 Use a text that describes what the diagram illustrates.

 ```
 {% raw %}